bhupendra1803singh/sql-data-warehouse-and-analytics-pipeline/README.md

-# SQL Data Warehouse & Analytics Project 🏭
+# SQL Data Warehouse Pipeline 🏭

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **SQL Data Warehouse Pipeline Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ## 🏗️ Data Architecture: